 This award recognizes and encourages outstanding scholarship by law students in Nova Scotia, on topics pertaining specifically to issues of race and law.
 It is presented by the Society’s Racial Equity Committee and sponsored by Stewart McKelvey.
 Read about prize recipients and their paper topics.

-Equity in the Profession
+Equity in the profession

 These activities involve supporting lawyers in their efforts to meet obligations related to Regulatory Objective #5: to “promote diversity, inclusion, substantive equality and freedom from discrimination in the delivery of legal services and the justice system”.

-In collaboration with Library & Information Services, the Equity & Access Office has launched a resource portal for lawyers and law firms seeking guidance on issues of employment equity and cultural competence.
+In collaboration with Library & Information Services, the Equity & Access Office maintains a resource portal for lawyers and law firms seeking guidance on issues of employment equity and cultural competence.
 The portal gathers valuable online model policies, toolkits and other web resources, training and information materials created by the Equity & Access Office, and relevant items from the Barristers’ Library.

 - Inclusion of Aboriginal law content in the Bar Exam materials